wilwang/gcp-service-account-example/README.md

 Reference: https://github.com/googleapis/python-aiplatform/issues/2557#issuecomment-1709284744

 When you have a service account from a different project, you must set the `quota_project_id` to the project where the Vertex API is enabled

+The service account must be granted in IAM these roles:
+* Vertex AI User
+* Service Usage Consumer

 ```
 creds, _ = google.auth.load_credentials_from_file(
     filename='./creds/<service account key file>.json',